Susan Halgedahl: Education and career

-Halgedahl has a B.A.in applied physics from the University of California, San Diego (1975).
+Halgedahl had a B.A.in applied physics from the University of California, San Diego (1975).
 She earned her Ph.D. in geological sciences from the University of California, Santa Barbara in 1981.
 She subsequently worked at ARCO Oil and Gas Company and Lamont-Doherty Geological Observatory before moving to the University of Utah in 1993.
-As of 2021, Halgedahl is an Associate Professor Emerita in the Geology and Geophysics Department at the University of Utah.
+As of 2021, Halgedahl was an Associate Professor Emerita in the Geology and Geophysics Department at the University of Utah.

 Research

 For her Ph.D. research, Halgedahl investigated rocks that retain their magnetic orientation, such titanomagnetite, in samples from the Ocean Drilling Program.
 Her Ph.D. research investigated how specific rocks retain a magnetic signal which has implications for the ability of these rocks to track changes in Earth's magnetic field over time.
 Her research also examined the impact of temperature on the ability of rocks to maintain their magnetic signature and how changes in the volume and chemical composition of pyrrhotite do not alter its retention of a magnetic signal.
 The magnetic signal in rocks can be used to reconstruct the development of the Arctic Basin over geologic time.

 Halgedahl's research into fossils in the Wheeler Formation in Utah used geophysical measurements to define changes in sea level that led to the high abundance of fossils found in the region.
 She subsequently discovered multiple jellyfish fossils in Utah and this research extended the age of jellyfish to 505 million years ago, within the middle Cambrian era.